 The Gang Alternative Sentencing Program provides young adult offenders exhibiting risk factors predictive of gang membership and/or who commit misdemeanor gang crimes an alternative to jail time and unsupervised (summary) probation common in misdemeanor cases.
 This program is referred to as CURE (Community Uniting for Resolution and Empowerment) by community partner, the Coalition for Responsible Community Development (CRCD).
 In this program, offenders otherwise eligible for a sentence of probation are identified and provided the opportunity to participate in supervised programs after they enter a no contest/guilty plea and as an alternative to sentencing and jail time.
 Successful participants may earn the reduction or dismissal of their criminal case.

-Developed by LA City Attorney Mike Feuer, the Neighborhood Justice Program (NJP) allows some first-time, non-violent offenders to avoid court but still take responsibility for their actions.
+The Neighborhood Justice Program (NJP) allows some first-time, non-violent offenders to avoid court but still take responsibility for their actions.
 In this program, offenders appear before a panel of community volunteers to discuss the crime, its harm to the victims and community, and to determine an appropriate obligation.
-NJP is currently seeking volunteers to add to its 350-strong army of community change agents.
-Click here for more information.

 The Prostitution Diversion Program, which was established in 2008, focused first as a diversion program for first time adult offenders or “johns” (who were not arrested for soliciting a minor).
 The program began as a pilot in South Los Angeles along the Figueroa Corridor, an area known historically for street walking prostitution.
 For those defendants arrested first-time as prostitutes, they are given the opportunity to receive a diversion from prosecution if they agree to participate in an education program regarding the dangers of prostitution, how to keep themselves safe or risk reduction, and referrals to wrap around services to help them transition out of sex work.